Search Contractor ToolStack

 Before diving into features, you need to understand how these two services work differently — because the architecture drives everything else.

 Smith.ai: AI handles most calls, humans catch the rest.
 When a customer calls your business number, AI answers.
 It handles greetings, intake questions, appointment booking, and FAQ responses.
-When the AI detects something beyond its capability — a frustrated homeowner, a complex insurance question, a multi-part project discussion — it warm-transfers to a live North American receptionist who picks up seamlessly.
+When the AI detects something beyond its capability — a frustrated homeowner, a complex insurance question, a multi-part project discussion — it warm-transfers to a live North American receptionist who picks up the call.
 The caller never knows the handoff happened.

 Result: 80-90% of calls are handled by AI at AI pricing.
 Only the 10-20% that actually need human judgment get routed to a person.
 You pay for human quality when it matters, not on every call.